phreed/qt-dummy-feedstock/README.md

 Installing qt-dummy
 ===================

+Installing `qt-dummy` from the `mesomorph` channel can be installed:

 ```
 mamba install -c mesomorph qt-dummy -n cts --force-reinstall
 ```

-Installing `qt-dummy` from the `mesomorph` channel can be achieved by adding `mesomorph` to your channels with:
+The `mesomorph` channel can be added to the default channels with:

 ```
 conda config --add channels mesomorph